Chapter 9 – Assisted Voting

 -

-First, a voter does not need a disability identification card if they are able to vote at a polling place.
+A voter does not need a disability identification card if they are able to vote at a polling place.

 If a voter needs assistance at a polling place, the voter will be asked to sign an affidavit for assistance.